August 16 - 22, 2015: Issue 227

 THE GOVERNOR AND FAMILY AT PALM BEACH.
 The Governor (Sir Dudley de Chair) has been spending a few days at the Palm Beach (N.S.W.) home of Mr. Alfred Hordern, which was placed at his disposal.
 The Governor is standing on the left facing Lady de Chair and Miss Elaine de Chair and her brother, Lieutenant Graham de Chair, A.D.C.
 THE GOVERNOR AND FAMILY AT PALM BEACH.
 (1930, March 5).
 Sydney Mail (NSW : 1912 - 1938), p.
 9. Retrieved from http://nla.gov.au/nla.news-article160633195

-Pittwater Reserves: The Green Ways – Hordern or Wiltshire Parks to McKay Reserve – From Beach to Estuary Bay
+Pittwater Reserves: The Green Ways – Hordern or Wilshire Parks to McKay Reserve – From Beach to Estuary Bay

-Some of us are of a retiring disposition and will avoid main thoroughfares and even roads if possible, perhaps we have a bit of wallaby or kangaroo in our spirit and will find the old tracks to be among the green when moving through this place.
+Many people are of a retiring nature and will avoid main thoroughfares and even roads if possible and will find the old tracks to be among the green when moving through this place.
 Pittwater is one such area where you may still walk from ocean-side to estuary without having to lay your tender paw against too much bitumen and cement.